-At the heart of lean business planning is trying to say more… using fewer words.
-In this format, a few well-crafted bullet points will serve you better than even the most well-written block of text outlining every imaginable detail of your operations.
+At the heart of lean business, planning is trying to say more… using fewer words.
+In this format, a few well-written bullet points will be more helpful than a well-written block of text that describes every detail of your operations.
 A traditional business plan will plunge into detailed descriptions of every area of business.
 This is a no-no in the world of lean planning, where the goal is instead to emphasize and summarize key points.

 Another major component of lean planning is the ability to measure and course correct more frequently than you’d see with traditional plans — which often stay in place for months if not years due to their sheer volume.
 The lean mindset means accepting that you’ll need to adjust as you go and be able to update your plan accordingly, so it reflects the most recent metrics available.
 This approach can ultimately help entrepreneurs keep their strategy and performance at the forefront of agile decision-making using a lean plan as an ongoing guide.